max-kazak/house_detection/README.md

 Satellite images are provided by [Inria Aerial Image Labeling Dataset](https://project.inria.fr/aerialimagelabeling/).
 This dataset contains both RGB images of different cities and masks showing location of the man-made structures.
 For this project images used for competition testing were discarded and instead training images were divided into following categories:
- - test: 5 images from each of 5 cities (25 images total)
+ - test: 5 images from each of 5 cities .
- - val: 30% of the remaining images were set aside for validation purposes during training
+ - val: 30% of the remaining images were set aside for validation purposes during training .
  - train: remaining 110 images were used for training

 All images were resized to 1500x1500px.